faulhornlabs/csip/README.md

 - there is no stage polymorphism
 - `import` acts as an "include"
 - no support for multiple object codes
-- types are not shown in printed output
+- types are not shown in elaborated output
-- implicit/explicit distinction of lambdas and applications are missing
+- implicit/explicit distinction of lambdas and applications are missing in elaborated output
+- `do` should be at the end of the line
 - multiline comments interferes with layout rules
 - string literal printing is not the inverse of the string literal parsing
 - desugared `(a b : c)` does not share `c`